gkjt/core/terms.md

 ### Ignorance of Terms

 Failure to adhere to these terms and conditions could result in your access to our services being removed, either temporarily or permanently.
-In serious cases of abuse which extend further than our network, your information will be shared with the relevant University authorities who will deal with the situation accordingly.
+In serious cases of abuse which extend further than our network, your information will be shared with the relevant university authorities who will deal with the situation accordingly.

-The CSLib core team reserve the right to change these terms at any time, and will inform our users through an email to the CSLib mailing list any changes are made.
+The CSLib core team reserve the right to change these terms at any time, and will inform our users via an email to the CSLib mailing list of any changes made.

+Ignorance of these terms is not an acceptable defense of infringment.
 Exceptions to these terms may be granted with explicit written permission of the core CSLib committee and Julian Field of ECS.